openfaas/faas/TestDrive.md

 ## Pre-reqs

-The guide makes use of a cloud playground service called [play-with-docker.com](https://play-with-docker.com/) that provides free Docker hosts for around 5 hours.
+The guide makes use of a cloud playground service called [Play with Docker.com](https://labs.play-with-docker.com/) that provides free Docker hosts for around 5 hours.
 If you want to try this on your own laptop just follow along.

 Background info: